cloudmesh-community/book/chapters/prg/python/python-install.md

-However, if you have installed conda for some reason, you need to read up on how to install 3.9.5 Python in conda or identify how to run conda and python.org at the same time.
+However, if you have installed conda for some reason, you need to read up on how to install 3.10.2 Python in conda or identify how to run conda and python.org at the same time.
 We often see others are giving the wrong installation instructions.
-Please also be aware that when you uninstall conda it is not sufficient t just delete it.
-You will have t make sure that you usnet the system variables automatically set at install time.
+Please also be aware that when you uninstall conda it is not sufficient to just delete it.
+You will have to make sure that you unset the system variables automatically set at install time.
 This includes. modifications on Linux and or Mac in `.zprofile`, `.bashrc` and `.bash_profile`.
 In windows, PATH and other environment variables may have been modified.